What to Wear in Barcelona | Seasonal Barcelona Packing List

 Packing list for Barcelona – the essentials

-Whether flying into Barcelona or taking a train/bus from other European cities, a light suitcase or backpack gives you flexibility.
-It avoids extra costs for overweight luggage in airports.
+Whether flying into Barcelona or taking a train/bus from other European cities, a light suitcase or backpack gives you more flexibility and avoids extra costs for overweight luggage in airports.

 Backpack or suitcase